AnabelSMRuggiero/NNDescent.cpp/README.md

 - Have only the C++ Standard Library as a dependancy
 - Produce a generic and efficient implementation

 This project uses the C++20 standard.
+I do plan on including some manually vectorized functions using compiler intrinsics located in the immintrin.h header that will be used by default with a mechanism to easily opt-out of them.

 # The Billion-Scale Approximate Nearest Neighbor Search Challenge